Senior Health Guide

 Visiting the Senior Center

-When people think of senior centers, they often write them off as boring places where older adults go to eat bland food and watch reruns of sitcoms; however, most of them offer a much more fulfilling experience.
+When people think of senior centers, they often think of them as boring places; however, most of them offer a much more fulfilling experience.
 With group activities such as team sports and cooking classes, senior centers can be a great way to help older adults remain social and active members of their communities.
+Talk to your geriatrician or friends about the closest one.

-No matter where you live, it’s likely some organizations are powered by volunteer efforts.
+No matter where you live, it’s likely volunteer efforts power some organizations.
 Animal shelters, food banks, and mentoring groups are nearly universal in every American town.
 Volunteering for one of these organizations is not only a great way to make a difference in your community, but it can also help improve your health.

 In a study of Americans aged 60 and over, those who volunteer demonstrated lower levels of disability and higher overall health levels.
 Volunteering can also be a great way to both make and foster friendships, with each of you working towards a shared purpose.
 This benefit goes for anyone, regardless of age.